abdelrahmansalahkhamis/CollageLayouts/README.md

     - is a custom view that will create single view with three section that with clip three images inside

-## note that there is no third party liberaries are included, instead, everythinng is implemented nativly
+## - notice that there is no third party liberaries are included, instead, everythinng is implemented nativly